Henry-Yip/Latex-Project-Astrophysics/README.md

 This set of notes is made with reference to the Astrophysics Coursebook by The University of Edinburgh.
 I have gained permission from Professor Catherine Heymans to put my modified notes in my website, and I think this refers to GitHub also.
 It is also available in my personal website.

 ## Prerequisites
-Proficiency in Calculus and Classical, in particular, Newtonian Mechanics.
+Proficiency in Calculus and Classical Physics, in particular, Newtonian Mechanics.

 ## Scope
 Galaxies and Cosmology, with some coverage on stars.

 # Download
+There are 2 suggested ways to download the pdf (The reason why I don't put a pdf here is because you can edit the content as you like!)
+For more details please check the LaTeX webpage for how to write in LaTeX.
 # 1. Overleaf

 Overleaf is an online, collaborative [LaTeX](https://en.wikipedia.org/wiki/LaTeX) Editor.